PacktPublishing/Game-Development-with-Blender-and-Godot/README.md

 # Game-Development-with-Blender-and-Godot
-Game Development with Blender and Godot, published by Packt
+Game Development with Blender and Godot, published by Packt.